Jaskaran320/OS-Assignments/OSAssgn_1/Q1/README.txt

 make clean --> delete all intermediary and executable files.

+open syscall --> open file, O_RDONLY opens it in readonly mode.
+Assigns value of file descriptor to int. read syscall --> read file, takes input of file descriptor, buffer to store data and length of buffer. write syscall --> write into file, takes input of file descriptor, string to be written and length of string.

+Errors are handled by perror function. errno displays error number.
+It throws error if file is opened incorrectly or it is not in the same directory.

 Explanation for file 1a

 data() is called in the start which opens student_record.csv